CleverPumpkin/CrunchyCalendar/README.md

 # Calendar

-Calendar widget that allow displaying calendar grid, selecting dates, displaying color indicators for specific dates and handling date selection with custom action.
+Calendar widget that allow displaying vertical scrolled calendar grid, selecting dates and displaying color indicators for specific dates.

 ![alt text](images/calendar.jpg)

-# Sample of usage
+## Sample of Usage

+Here's a basic example of Calendar usage.

-First of all, you should declare `CalendarView` in your lyout XML file:
+First of all, you should declare `CalendarView` in your layout XML file.

 ```xml
   <ru.cleverpumpkin.calendar.CalendarView